 Bringing together theory and practice, the course will examine the extent and limits of international law and international organizations in support of human rights and global justice.
 It will describe and evaluate their contribution in these areas.
 The course will also explore suggestions to achieve a better alignment of international law and international organizations with the demands of human rights and global justice in the future.
 The course is open to graduate students from the Rutgers Law School and the Division of Global Affairs.

 The content of the course will cover the role of legal processes, institutions, and organizations in the evolving world community.
 It covers the manner in which traditional international law arose and calls for an analysis of the basic concepts of international law: sources, subjects, sovereignty, treaties and agreements, jurisdiction, state responsibility, the use of force, and peaceful settlement of disputes.
 Insofar as possible, it deals with the interrelated problems of war, poverty and mal-development, social injustice, and ecological instability throughout the globe.

 The explosive growth of the Internet as a medium for commerce and communications poses novel legal challenges.
-Addresses issues that must be considered when transacting business, offering services, or merely using the Internet.
-Covers electronic commerce, intellectual property protection, state process and regulations, contracts, privacy, torts, taxation, speech, crime, security regulations, advertising, and jurisdiction, among other issues.
+This course addresses issues that must be considered when transacting business, offering services, or merely using the Internet.
+It covers electronic commerce, intellectual property protection, state process and regulations, contracts, privacy, torts, taxation, speech, crime, security regulations, advertising, and jurisdiction, among other issues.